ntrrgc/snorky/doc/datasync/dealers.rst

 Often your dealer only has to filter models by a certain field which clients subscribe to.

-For example, the ``CommentsByBlogEntry`` dealer would receive subscriptions that specify a blog entry id as query, and each time it receives a delta of model ``Comment``, it would look which blog entry id it is for, and forward it to those clients which subscripted to it.
+For example, the ``CommentsByBlogEntry`` dealer would receive subscriptions that specify a blog entry id as query, and each time it receives a delta of model ``Comment``, it would look which blog entry id it is for, and forward it to those clients which subscribed to it.

 .. automodule:: snorky.services.datasync.dealers